 On November 30, 2001, December 21, 2007 and September 29, 2014, Saputo paid a 100% stock dividend on its common shares (the "Common Shares"), which, in each case, had the same effect as a two-for-one stock split (the "Stock Splits") and doubled the number of Common Shares outstanding.
-All references to numbers of Common Shares, prices of Common Shares and dividends paid per Common Share made herein have been adjusted to reflect the Stock Splits.
+All references to numbers of Common Shares, prices of Common Shares and dividends paid per Common Share made herein reflect the Stock Splits.
+Readers should take into consideration the effect of the Stock Splits when consulting the Company's public disclosure record for periods prior to the Stock Splits.